ivorysoap/OCTranspo-API-Wrapper/README.md

 ## Overview

-This is a wrapper for the OC Transpo API that provides the user more readability and ease of use than interfacing with the API directly.
+This is a wrapper for the OC Transpo API with some built-in features.

+Originally, the goal ofthis project was to make a wrapper that  provides the user more readability and ease of use than interfacing with the API directly.
+However, since the API's been updated, I'm working on some new goals, like creating a Bash command to make the API accessible from a terminal.

 The `oc.py` script can be used to interface with the OC Transpo API.
 You give it a stop number, and it will give you either a summary of the upcoming trips for that stop, or just the formatted JSON that the API spits out when you give it a stop number (useful for debugging purposes).